 Bachelor's degree programs in pre-occupational therapy, biology, and psychology could be useful to prospective occupational therapy students, though a specific major is not usually required for admission to a graduate program.
 An internship, or some form of work-experience, is highly recommended or required for admission to graduate school.

 Master of Occupational Therapy

-Master's degree programs in occupational therapy typically take two years to complete, though some that combine a bachelor's degree or doctorate degree may take longer.
+Master's degree programs in occupational therapy typically take two years to complete, though some that combine a bachelor's degree or doctoral degree may take longer.
 Real-world experience is typically mandatory in the form of fieldwork or internships.
-Completion of an accredited program qualifies students to sit for state and national licensing examinations.
-Courses students take might include:
+Completion of an accredited program qualifies students to sit for state licensing and national certification examinations.

 Doctoral Degree Programs in Occupational Therapy